Skip to main content

 Before the interview begins, sketch out the questions you want to ask.
 This can involve crafting a mix of close-ended and open-ended questions to pose to candidates to ensure you can obtain a full picture of their skills and experience.

-If you’re taking a competency-based interview approach, you can use key competencies to build out targeted questions.
+If you’re taking a competency-based interview approach, you can use key competencies to build out a targeted list of questions.

-Once the preparation is complete, the next stage is conducting the interview.
+Once the preparation is complete, the next stage is conducting the interview itself.
 Whilst no two interviews are the same, there are steps you can take to ensure a smooth process and a positive candidate experience.
+Let’s take a closer look.

-3. Talk about the company and the job role
+3. Provide context about the company and the role

 4. Discuss the candidate’s career ambitions